johnobrien8642/super-simple-headless-cms/README.md

 ## Quick Summary

-Super Simple Headless CMS is built on a Page -> Template -> Asset model.
+Super Simple Headless CMS is intended to be used as a Page -> Template -> Asset model.
 You create Pages that have Templates that are filled with Assets.
 You can either update existing pages or create new ones.
 Drag and drop to rearrange order.

-- Note: Nested pages are not yet supported.
+SSCMS **does** support nested items.
+For example, Page has Child Pages, which are just nested pages.
+You can do this with any Mongoose model, although it's best use-case is for nested Pages.

+Utilizing Next.js, all Pages will be rendered at build time and made available for SEO crawlers.
+You can add additional meta title and description info per page.

+SSCMS is setup to utilize Mongoose Subdocs out of the box.
+If you wish to create a new Subdoc, use the existing Models to setup the new Mongoose Model, and add the import/export to the lib/index.tsx file.
+SSCMS automatically handles forms for all supported fields.
+Add the new Mongoose Model as a Subdoc to any other Model, it'll be automatically handled in the form.

 When you add a page, it'll be automatically added to the Navbar if you don't toggle "Show In Navigation" to false.
+This is also true for nested pages, although this will only matter if you go to Header.tsx and choose to use the nestedDropdownNav.
+Otherwise your Nav will only be top-level pages.

 ## Adding a New Template